Originally published: 24 March 2026

 - Comfort for long shifts

-Providing gloves that balance protection and usability helps ensure they are worn consistently.
+Providing gloves that balance protection and usability helps ensure they are actually worn consistently on site or at work.

 Work gloves as part of a complete PPE system